kyleneideck/BackgroundMusic/README.md

 ## Troubleshooting

-If Background Music crashes and system audio stops working, open the Sound panel in System Preferences and change your system's default output device to something other than Background Music Device.
+If Background Music crashes and your audio stops working, open the Sound panel in System Preferences and change your system's default output device to something other than the Background Music device.
 If it already is, it might help to change the default device and then change it back again.

 Failing that, you might have to uninstall.
+Consider filing a bug report if you do.

 ## Known issues